Greece · tool

 Comfortable 3-star hotel or a well-located Airbnb apartment.

-Entrance fees to archaeological sites, boat trips, or guided walking tours.
+Entrance fees to archaeological sites, boat trips, guided tours.

 Luxury